-As we all know, Apple iPhone and iPad devices have a feature called “Battery Health”, which can display the exact battery life or battery health of iOS devices in percentage.
+As we all know, Apple iPhone and iPad devices have a feature called “Battery Health,” which can display the exact battery life or battery health of iOS devices in percentage.
 On the other hand, Android devices like Samsung do not have the features of iOS.
-Meanwhile, in this guide, I will show you 2 ways to monitor and check the battery health of your Samsung Galaxy phones.
+Meanwhile, in this guide, I will show you two ways to monitor and check the battery health of any Samsung Galaxy phone.

-The reason why the battery performance decline over time is that almost all mobile phones on the market use lithium batteries.
+The battery’s performance declines because almost all mobile phones use lithium batteries.
 The problem with these batteries is that they will age over time, reducing the charge capacity and extending the charge cycle.
-Although Android provides a lot of battery-related information, there is no native mechanism to assess and evaluate battery decline.
+Although Android provides much battery-related information, there is no native mechanism to assess and evaluate battery decline.